div-int/typedfsm/README.md

 ## Example

-First create an enum with the different states.
+First create an enum with the states.
 It can have text values

 ```typescript
 const enum GhostStates {